 If left untreated, both acromegaly and gigantism can lead to complications such as type 2 diabetes, increased risk of cardiovascular disease, high blood pressure, arthritis, and in general, a decreased lifespan.

-Because growth hormone is released in pulses, a single measurement of the blood level is not normally clinically useful.
-Therefore, testing for the suppression or stimulation of growth hormone release from the pituitary is usually done.
+Growth hormone is released in pulses, so a single measurement of the blood level is not normally clinically useful.
+Therefore, growth hormone levels are usually measured using growth hormone suppression or stimulation procedures.
 After fasting for 10 to 12 hours, a blood sample is drawn from a vein in the arm.
 Then, under medical supervision, the suppression or stimulation procedure is performed.
 This may involve the use of an intravenous (IV) infusion.
 Blood samples are then drawn from a vein (or from the IV) at timed intervals.

 Sometimes, a single sample of blood is drawn following a fast and rest or after a period of strenuous exercise.

 Follow any instructions you are given.
-In most cases, a person should be fasting.
+In most cases, you should be fasting.
 Resting or strenuous exercise for a time period before collection may be required.

-Children and early adolescents who are being tested for GH deficiency should be prepared for treatment with sex steroids for a few days prior to testing.
+Children and pre-teens who are being tested for GH deficiency should be prepared for treatment with sex steroids for a few days prior to testing.
 Such treatment reduces the number of falsely low GH responses to stimulation.
-The health practitioner who is ordering the GH testing should provide the child's parents with a prescription for such medications.
-Some healthcare providers will also prescribe propranolol prior to testing to reduce the number of falsely low GH responses to stimulation.
+The healthcare practitioner who is ordering the GH testing should provide the child's parents with a prescription for such medications.
+Some healthcare practitioners will also prescribe propranolol prior to testing to reduce the number of falsely low GH responses to stimulation.

-Growth hormone (GH) testing is primarily used to identify growth hormone deficiency and to help evaluate pituitary gland function, usually as a follow-up to other abnormal pituitary hormone test results.
+Growth hormone (GH) testing is primarily used to help diagnose growth hormone deficiency and to help evaluate pituitary gland function, usually as a follow-up to other abnormal pituitary hormone test results.

 GH testing is also used to detect excess GH and to help diagnose and monitor the treatment of acromegaly and gigantism.

-Because growth hormone is released in pulses, a single measurement of the blood level is not normally clinically useful.
+Growth hormone is released in pulses, so a single measurement of the blood level is not normally clinically useful.
 Therefore, testing for the suppression or stimulation of growth hormone release from the pituitary is usually done.

 - GH stimulation tests help to diagnose GH deficiency and hypopituitarism.
 For a stimulation test, a sample of blood is drawn after 10-12 hours of fasting.
-Then, under close medical supervision, a person is given an intravenous solution of a substance that normally stimulates the release of GH from the pituitary.
+Then, under close medical supervision, you are given an intravenous solution of a substance that normally stimulates the release of GH from the pituitary.
 Blood samples are then drawn at timed intervals and GH levels are tested in each to see if the pituitary gland was stimulated to produce the expected levels of GH.
-The most commonly used stimulant is arginine, but others include clonidine and glucagon.
 Since exercise normally causes an increase in GH, vigorous exercise may also be used as the stimulant for GH release.

-- GH suppression tests help to diagnose GH excess.
+- GH suppression tests help to diagnose GH excess by determining if GH production is being suppressed by high blood sugar.
 For a suppression test, a sample of blood is drawn after 10-12 hours of fasting.
-A person is then given a standard glucose solution (usually 100 grams of glucose) to drink.
+You are then given a standard glucose solution (either weight-based in children or a standard 100 grams of glucose in adults) to drink.
 Blood samples are drawn at timed intervals and tested for GH to see if the pituitary gland is sufficiently suppressed by the dose of glucose.

-- Growth hormone stimulates the production of insulin-like growth factor-1 (IGF-1).
-IGF-1 is a hormone that mediates the effects of GH and helps promote normal bone and tissue growth and development.
+- IGF-1—growth hormone stimulates the production of insulin-like growth factor-1 (IGF-1).
+IGF-1 is a hormone that carries out many of the effects of GH and helps promote normal bone and tissue growth and development.
 However, unlike GH, its level is stable in the blood throughout the day.
 This makes IGF-1 a useful indicator of average GH levels and the IGF-1 test is often used to help evaluate GH deficiency or GH excess.

-- A GH suppression test and IGF-testing can also be used to monitor treatment of a GH-producing pituitary tumor.
+GH suppression testing and IGF-1 testing can also be used to monitor treatment of a pituitary tumor that produces excess GH.
 If a tumor is located, GH and IGF-1 levels can be measured after the tumor's removal to determine whether the entire tumor was successfully removed.
 Tests may be ordered at regular intervals for years afterward to monitor GH production and to detect tumor recurrence.

 - When is it ordered?

-GH stimulation testing is ordered for a child when there are signs and symptoms of growth hormone deficiency (GHD), such as:
+GH stimulation testing is ordered for a child with signs and symptoms of growth hormone deficiency, such as:

 - A growth rate that slows down in early childhood